-The basis for the proper functioning of the freshwater aquarium is to create a stable ecosystem in it, in which living organisms that make up the biocenosis (animals, aquatic plants and microorganisms) and the elements of the biotope (water, substrate, elements of decor) maintain a dynamic balance.
-This equilibrium is achieved when the chemical parameters of water, such as hardness, pH, concentration of nitrogen compounds - remain at a constant and appropriate level, animals and plants develop and grow healthy, and algae remain in the amount that does not threaten other living organisms.
-Symptoms that indicate the lack or disturbance of the biological balance may be: the smell of rot or hydrogen sulphide in the aquarium, unusual behavior, diseases or even fish dying, poor growth or death of plants, excessive amount of algae, or rapid bloom of protozoa.
+The basis for the proper functioning of the freshwater aquarium is to create a stable ecosystem in it, in which living organisms that make up the biocenosis (animals, aquatic plants, and microorganisms) and the elements of the biotope (water, substrate, elements of decor) maintain a dynamic balance.
+This equilibrium is achieved when the chemical parameters of water, such as hardness, pH, and concentration of nitrogen compounds – remain at a constant and appropriate level, animals and plants develop and grow healthy, and algae remain in an amount that does not threaten other living organisms.
+Symptoms that indicate the lack or disturbance of the biological balance may be: the smell of rot or hydrogen sulfide in the aquarium, unusual behavior, diseases or even fish dying, poor growth or death of plants, an excessive amount of algae, or rapid bloom of protozoa.

 General tips to set up a healthy and balanced ecosystem

 The chosen fish species must have the same requirements regarding:

 - water temperature- this is obvious, but must be mentioned.
 Tropical fish will certainly need higher temperature that cold water species.
 It’s worth using an aquarium heater with suitable controller to maintain the stable temperature.

 - water pH- some fish species live in nature in water where the pH is higher because of rock or stones present in the substrate, e.g. African cichlids, while some gasp for air in the same conditions.

 - water quality- there are species that live in black waters in nature while some occur only in crystal clear water.
 This must be taken into consideration.

 - substrate- some fish like catfish love digging and some may not like it at all.
 In case of fish which prefer digging in the substrate, well-rooted plants are the best choice.

 - behavior- some fish are territorial and may not be a good option for a community tank.
 Look for compatible species while choosing the stock.